kyma-project/telemetry-manager/docs/contributor/arch/013-resource-attributes-enrichment-for-non-workload-metrics.md

 The `Attributes Enrichment Pipeline` contains the `k8sattributes` and `transform/resolve-service-name` processors.
 The `Output Pipeline` contains the rest of the processors and the `otlp` exporter.

-The metrics will be routed to the `Attributes Enrichment Pipeline` only if they are workload metrics.
-This can be done by checking if a resource attribute (like `skip-enrichment`) is set `true`.
+If the resource attribute `skip-enrichment` is set `true`, the `Routing Connector` will route the metrics to the `Output Pipeline` directly.
+Otherwise, the `Routing Connector` will route the metrics to the `Attributes Enrichment Pipeline`.
-Otherwise, the metrics will bypass the `Attributes Enrichment Pipeline` and will be routed directly to the `Output Pipeline`.
+The metric agent will insert the resource attribute `skip-enrichment` with the value `true` for non-workload metrics.
+This will allow the metric gateway to skip enriching the non-workload metrics with unwanted resource attributes.

-To check the effect of the new setup on the performance of the Metric Gateway, [load tests](https://github.com/kyma-project/telemetry-manager/tree/main/docs/contributor/benchmarks#metric-gateway) were executed using version [1.22.0](https://github.com/kyma-project/telemetry-manager/releases/tag/1.22.0) for the telemetry-manager and the OTel collector image `europe-docker.pkg.dev/kyma-project/dev/kyma-otel-collector:PR-121`, which contains the [routingconnector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/connector/routingconnector) and [forwardconnector](https://github.com/open-telemetry/opentelemetry-collector/tree/main/connector/forwardconnector) components.
+To check the effect of the new setup on the performance of the metric gateway, [load tests](https://github.com/kyma-project/telemetry-manager/tree/main/docs/contributor/benchmarks#metric-gateway) were executed using version [1.22.0](https://github.com/kyma-project/telemetry-manager/releases/tag/1.22.0) for the telemetry-manager and the OTel collector image `europe-docker.pkg.dev/kyma-project/dev/kyma-otel-collector:PR-121`, which contains the [routingconnector](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/connector/routingconnector) and [forwardconnector](https://github.com/open-telemetry/opentelemetry-collector/tree/main/connector/forwardconnector) components.
 For the single Pipeline load tests, the gateway configuration from [here](../assets/single_pipeline_gateway_with_connectors.yaml) was used.
 For the multi Pipeline load tests, the gateway configuration from [here](../assets/multi_pipeline_gateway_with_connectors.yaml) was used.